aabbtree77/twinpeekz/README.md

 2. **scene.go** - GLTF loading and some GPU buffer preparation.
 Each model must have .gltf, .bin and its texture image files in the same folder, tested mostly on an enhanced Sponza scene.
 There is no missing data filling and excessive checking, if the model does not have all the data it needs to have then it is simply not loaded or some error might occur.
 You know what is in your GLTF file and adjust scene.go to use the data you need.

 3. **rendering.go**, **shader.go** - the rendering pipeline follows the C++ code of Tomas Öhberg.
-The file shader.go is the work by Nicholas Blaskey (MIT license), I leave some geometry shader compilation there in case the point lights would need to be added later.
+The file shader.go is the work by Nicholas Blaskey (MIT license), I leave a geometry shader compilation there in case the point lights would need to be added later.
 Some camera-related math functions are relegated to the external dependency, i.e. the g3n engine (BSD-2), which one could "vendor" directly.
 The pain point will not be a Go package though, but the system libs like "xorg-dev" or "libgl1-mesa-dev" on Ubuntu.
 See [Fyne](https://github.com/fyne-io/fyne/blob/master/.github/workflows/platform_tests.yml) and g3n repos for more of these precise OpenGL/AL Ubuntu layer lib names.

 4. Shaders:

     **hdr_frag.glsl** - this is the PBR code which I took from Angel Ortiz (MIT licensed), I removed light baking and the abient light contribution term.

     **vol_frag.glsl** - implements two approaches, the one by Andre Pestana (ray marches over visibility * phase func) and by Jake Ryan (marches just over visibility and postprocesses it into a color), see the links in those files.

     **postpr_frag.glsl** - simply adds the hdr and volumetric colors and postprocesses them in some standard ways.
 There is an option to clamp a bit the volumetric part to emphasize "god rays", but this also saturates colors, and one can also strengthen rays by adjusting Beer-related parameters in vol_frag.glsl, or treating color as radiance in Pestana's method (simply multiplying light.color by some intensity value).

 The pipeline splits into